 50-51-114.
-Temporary emergency lodging program -- definitions.
-(1) There is a voluntary temporary emergency lodging program for licensed establishments located in Montana to assist designated charitable organizations in providing short-term lodging in Montana to individuals and families displaced from their residences.
+Emergency lodging program -- definitions.
+(1) There is an emergency lodging program for licensed establishments located in Montana to assist designated charitable organizations in providing short-term lodging in Montana to individuals and families displaced from their residences.

-(2) Except as provided in subsection (8), participating establishments may receive a tax credit as provided in 15-30-2381 and 15-31-171 for providing temporary lodging to an individual who is:
+(2) Except as provided in subsection (8), participating establishments may receive a tax credit as provided in 15-30-2381 and 15-31-171 for providing emergency lodging to an individual or family who is:

 (b) referred to the establishment by a designated charitable organization.

-(3) Except as provided in subsection (8), establishments participating in the temporary emergency lodging program are eligible for a tax credit as provided in 15-30-2381 and 15-31-171 for up to 5 nights of lodging for each individual per calendar year.
+(3) Except as provided in subsection (8), establishments participating in the emergency lodging program are eligible for a tax credit as provided in 15-30-2381 and 15-31-171 for up to 5 nights of lodging for each individual or family per calendar year.

-(4) Temporary emergency lodging provided under this section must be provided at no cost to the individual or the referring organization.
+(4) Emergency lodging provided under this section must be provided at no cost to the individual or the referring organization.

 (5) Participating establishments may offer lodging based on availability of rooms.

-(6) The department shall maintain a registry of designated charitable organizations and shall provide a list of approved organizations to establishments upon request.
-The department shall seek comment from statewide nonprofit organizations that work with victims of disaster and domestic violence when developing and updating the registry.
+(6) The department shall maintain a registry of designated charitable organizations and shall provide a list of approved organizations to establishments on request.
+The department shall seek comment from appropriate statewide nonprofit organizations when developing and updating the registry.

 (8) The tax credit referred to in subsections (2) and (3) does not apply to the costs of providing lodging to an individual who is displaced by a major disaster declared by the president under 42 U.S.C.
 5170 or 5191 and who receives financial assistance for temporary housing under 42 U.S.C.
 5174.